Did your payday loans cost so much you had to keep on borrowing?

 How to send a complaint to the FO

+One reader said: They couldn’t be any nicer.
 Caroline Wayman, the Chief Ombudsman, says:

 It’s really OK to phone up and say, ‘I don’t think it was fair.”
 It’s not court; you don’t have to turn up with your ‘heads of claim’, you don’t have to write a fancy letter.
 Tell us your story and we will do the rest.

 Their website explains the different ways to send a complaint to the Ombudsman.
 I like the “do it online” option which takes you through your complaint step by step and you can attach other information, such as the reply you have had from the lender.
-You could add some more details, for example, if you disagree with what the lender replied to you.
+You can add more details, for example, if you disagree with what the lender replied to you.

 What happens after you have sent a case